LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-bots.md

 ## Why is our bot agent receiving empty messages from consumers?

 The bot’s engagement window opens but it is empty and consumers see a warning icon (red triangle) next to the messages that failed.

 ### Cause:

 1. Network problems on consumer side.
 This can occur at any point in the conversation when the consumer tries to send a message.
-The message doesn’t not reach the LiveEngage system and the result is an empty conversation window on the agent side.
+The message doesn’t not reach the Conversational Cloud system and the result is an empty conversation window on the agent side.
-2. The consumer, who was messaging via the SMS connector, sent images in the message but the LiveEngage SMS connector does not support images.
+2. The consumer, who was messaging via the SMS connector, sent images in the message but the Conversational Cloud SMS connector does not support images.
 Therefore the consumer side failed to send the images and the bot agent received an empty message.
 3. The bot is configured to reply to a consumer only after receiving the consumer’s first message.
 4. The consumer typed too long a message (over 5000 characters).
-Therefore the consumer side failed to send the message content to the LiveEngage server and the bot received an empty message.
+Therefore the consumer side failed to send the message content to the Conversational Cloud server and the bot received an empty message.

 ### Solution:

 1. Check network on consumer side
 2. Ensure images are supported
 3. Check configuration settings of the bot
 4. Ensure messages are less than 5000 characters